IlexisTheMadcat/LexisPosingSystem/README.md

 Community Server: https://discord.gg/ilexissloft \
 Please stop by if you have any questions about setup or want to suggest something.
 Select Lexi's Assets in onboarding and scroll down the channels for #💬lexis-posing-system!

+LPS version updates will be announced in the Discord server.
+Known bugs or planned features will be represented as open issues in this repository.

 Contents:
 - [Quick Start](https://github.com/IlexisTheMadcat/LexisPosingSystem/tree/main?tab=readme-ov-file#quick-start)
 - [Usage](https://github.com/IlexisTheMadcat/LexisPosingSystem/tree/main?tab=readme-ov-file#usage)